joetemesi/Newsletter-Signup/README.md

 # Newsletter Signup Web Application

 Welcome to the Newsletter Signup Web Application project!

 This application allows users to sign up for a newsletter.
-It is currently live and hosted on [Render](https://joetemesi-newsletter-signup.onrender.com/).
+It is currently live and hosted in the following link on  [Render](https://joetemesi-newsletter-signup.onrender.com/).

 ## Getting Started